In part 1 of this two-part article series, we explored the importance of feedback mechanisms / feedback loops.

 When it comes to supporting our oral health, it’s super important to develop clearly defined feedback loops.

-“In order to reach a new destination, we must first know our current location.”
+“Before we journey to a new oral health destination, we must first know our current location.” – OraWellness.com

-In today’s article, we want to share another feedback loop we appreciate specifically for navigating to greater oral health – checking our oral pH.
-It’s inexpensive and provides a good measurement of the relative state of health of your mouth.
+In today’s article, we want to share another feedback loop that we find helpful for navigating to greater oral health: checking our saliva pH.

 Not all pH test kits are created equal…

-For example, in other kits on the market, the incremental variance for pH testing is .5.
-However, in our OraWellness pH test kits, the incremental variance is .2, thus providing a more accurate ability to use this powerful feedback tool.
+For example, in other kits on the market, the incremental variance for pH testing is 0.5.

 What does testing saliva pH tell us?